leanlibutti/Tensorflow-Container-Scheduler/README.md

 docker run -p 0.0.0.0:6006:6006 -it container_name:latest

-Luego, ejecutar tensorboard utilizando la opcion --bind_all.
+Then, execute Tensorflow with option --bind_all.
 This will expose your TensorBoard instance to the network on both IPv4 and IPv6 (where available).
 Mutually exclusive with `--host`.
 Use the following command:

 tensorboard --logdir PATH_PROFILE --bind_all

+## Use Linux signals to change parallelism

+To change the parallelism at runtime, we first look for the PID of the process that runs the tensorflow instance with the following command:

+- pidof python example_name.py

+Where name is keras_example_resnet.py or keras_example_VGG.py.

+If we want to modify the inter parallelism, we must use the signal 10 to decrease or 12 to increase.

+If we want to modify the intra parallelism, we must use the signal 16 to decrease or 17 to increase.

+Finally we execute the kill command to send the signal to the program:

+- kill -SIGNAL_NUMBER PID_PROCESS

 ## Install